volixizes/employcord/README.md

 ## The features of the project are:

--> Admin
+- Admin
 - Can able to approve employees' leave requests.
 - Can able to announce company updates.
 - Can able to register new employees in the company.
 - Can able Be able to update records of employees.
-- Can able Track records of employees.
+- Can able to track records of employees.
 - Know the birthdays of employees in a monthly basis.
 - Know the current headcount of active employees.

--> Client (Employees)
+- Client (Employees)
 - Can able to request leaves to admin with type of leave, reason & credit leaves availability.
 - Can able to view his/her own records.
 - Can able to view the announcement posted by the Admin.